Sinethyah/Bookstore-Application/README.md

    if it takes a while to install the dependencies)
    c.
 After it is done, then type 'npm start' on the terminal.
 The browser should automatically open with the application.
     If not, type 'localhost:3000' in the browser to view the application.

+Note: The 'remove from database' works.
+You might not get a message that the book has been deleted.
+Just refresh the page and search for the book again.
+It will not appear.